AdaCore/gnatstudio/docs/users_guide/remote.rst

 You can set one of five types of path synchronization for each path:

-* :guilabel:`Never`: no synchronization is required from GPS because the paths are shared using an OS mechanism like NFS.
+* :guilabel:`Never`: no synchronization is required from GNAT Studio because the paths are shared using an OS mechanism like NFS.
 * :guilabel:`Manually`: synchronization is needed, but is only performed manually using the remote view buttons.
 * :guilabel:`Always`: Relevant to source and object paths of your project.
-  They are kept synchronized by GPS before and after every remote action (such as performing a build or run).
+  They are kept synchronized by GNAT Studio before and after every remote action (such as performing a build or run).
 * :guilabel:`Once to local`/`Once to remote`: Relevant to project's
   dependencies.
 They are synchronized once when a remote project is loaded or when a local project is set remote.
 They can still be